RamonMeffert/epistemic-group-gossip/theory/this-project.markdown

 permalink: /theory/this-project/
 ---

-We extend previous definitions of epistemic gossip (e.g. Herzig & Maffre, 2017;
+## Dynamic epistemic gossip with group calls

-Ramezanian et al., 2021; van Ditmarsch et al., 2017) with the notion of group calls.
+We extend previous definitions of dynamic epistemic gossip (e.g. Herzig & Maffre, 2017; Ramezanian et al., 2021; van Ditmarsch et al., 2017) with the notion of group calls.
 We base our notation off of van Ditmarsch et al. (2017):

 > Given a finite set of agents (or nodes) $$A = \{a,b,\dots\}$$, we represent a
 > gossip graph G with telephone numbers and secrets as a triple $$(A, N, S)$$